Protesters clash with police as tension rises over Cambodia poll

 "We're here to protest against the National Election Commission that stole our votes.
 They should be the referee, not the puppet of the ruling CPP," said Yong Ol, 43, who travelled by truck from southern Prey Veng province.

-The opposition will try to paralyze the legislature by boycotting parliament's first session on September 23.
+The opposition will try to paralyse the legislature by boycotting parliament's first session on September 23.

 Hun Sen, 61, has been a dominant force in Cambodia for years and has taken credit for steering it away from a chaotic past towards economic growth and development.